 Requests that fall outside the authority of the Registrar's Office to approve will be reviewed by the Dean of the college.
-Decisions of the Dean may be appealed to the Vice President of Academic Affairs.
+Decisions of the Dean may be appealed to the Provost.
 The decision of the VPAA is final.
 A student who wishes to appeal a transfer of credit decision should contact the Registrar for assistance with the process.